FAQ for MSc students

 If lectures are held on campus, are those lectures recorded for people to watch online?

-RSM has committed to offering all mandatory educational elements to complete the MSc programmes online.
-Even if it is possible to hold classes on campus, when those classes contain information required for the completion of your studies, the same content will always be made available either via live streaming or as recordings so that you are also able to watch at a later moment online.
+RSM has committed to offering all mandatory educational elements to complete the MSc programmes online for at least the 2020-2021 academic year.
+Even if it is possible to hold classes on campus, when those classes contain information required for the completion of your studies, the same content will always be made available either via live streaming or as recordings, if mandatory course content is livestreamed on a specific date/time or provided as a recording to watch at a later moment is at the discretion of the course instructor.
 Access to (online) classes is made available to all students, no matter where you are located in the world.

 Are guest lectures still taking place?